ml4evolang/ml4evolang.github.io/_pages/home.md

 <div class="row">
   <div class="col-xs-12">
     <p>
-      We welcome submissions of abstracts of **up to 300 words** on the basis of new, in-progress, or already published work whose content is relevant to the topics of the workshop, including but not limited to:
+    We welcome submissions of abstracts of <strong>up to 300 words</strong> on the basis of new, in-progress, or already published work whose content is relevant to the topics of the workshop, including but not limited to:
     </p>
     <p>
           <ul>